in28minutes/java-cheat-sheet/README.md

 If you try de-serializing, In Example2, state of wall object is retained whereas in Example1, state of wall object is lost.
 #### Serialization and Initialization
-When a class is Serialized, initialization (constructorÕs, initializerÕs) does not take place.
+When a class is Serialized, initialization (constructor's, initializer's) does not take place.
 The state of the object is retained as it is.
 #### Serialization and inheritance
 However in the case of inheritance ( a sub class and super class relationship), interesting things happen.
-LetÕs consider the example code below:
+Let's consider the example code below:

 Hero class extends Actor and Hero class implements Serializable.
 However, Actor class does not implement Serializable.
 ```